earlephilhower/arduino-pico/docs/wifi.rst

 Important Information
 ---------------------

-Please note that WiFi on the Pico W is a work-in-progress and there are some important caveats:

 * Adding WiFi increases flash usage by over 220KB

   * There is a 220KB binary firmware blob for the WiFi chip (CYW43-series) which the Pico W uses, even to control the onboard LED.